 The four sub-projects are:

 - Sub-project 4.
-Development of DFN/block model limit equilibrium ground support design tools
+Development of discrete fracture network (DFN)/block model limit equilibrium ground support design tools

 - Sub-project 5.
 Probabilistic ground support design using non-explicit numerical modelling